EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 class       0
 dtype: int64
 ```
-Describing the data, we observe that the features have very different ranges.
-This is not surprising, given that some features are ratios and others are 3rd root of values.
-It will be important to standardize them prior to classification.
+Using `descrive`, I can see that the features have very different ranges.
+This is not surprising, given that some features are ratios and others are 3rd root of values but it will be important to standardize them prior to classification.
 ```python
 Telescope.describe().loc[['count','mean','std','min','50%','max']]
 ```